 - customer was assessed at an implausibly high disposable income;

 - has applied for a top-up but finances had got worse;

 - customer was relying on partner to pay essential bills but this was never checked;

 - any payments by the guarantor;

 What Amigo can’t do is reject a complaint because it was the first loan, because all payments were made on time or because it considers the income and expenses on the loan application were incorrect.
 FOS is routinely upholding guarantor loan complaints in all these situations.

 Amigo also needs to explain how some cases will be handled:

 - what about complaints where the customer, typically the guarantor, says they were coerced, pressured or conned into agreeing to the loan.
 Will these be considered by the Scheme?
-In many but not all situations here, the guarantor is also complaining that the loan was unaffordable for them.
+(UPDATE the answer is Yes.)

 Customers with a current balance